A lot or a little?

 What parents need to know

-Parents need to know that this adult-oriented courtroom drama delivers a generally positive message about using strategy and smarts to help deserving clients.
+Parents need to know that Suits is adult-oriented courtroom drama that delivers a generally positive message about using strategy and smarts to help deserving clients.
 But it does so under a cloud of unbleeped swearing (including terms like "s--t" and "d--khead," although the main characters don't tend to talk that way).
 There's also some sexual innuendo, social drinking, and a secondary plot involving a drug dealer.

 What's the story?